Guneev9/myBlog/content/post/state/index.md

         print (bscore)
 ```

+The result has given us the bigram pairs which are frequent by their associativity.

 ## Let's Apply all above to data

-Here, finally i have combined all the code into two separate functions one for each part.\
+Finally, we combine all the code into two separate functions, one for each part.\

 For Part-1 :\
 ```{python}